slavokozar/notes-api/README.md

 ### delete

-*update one note with provided id*
+*delete one note with provided id*

 **method:** GET